oroinc/documentation/crm/user_guide/my_oro/my_user_actions.rst

     - If you are using a browser other than Chrome, you also need to have the Google Hangout or Google Talk extension for your browser installed.

-For more information about calls, see the :ref:`Calls <user-guide-activities-calls>` guide.
+For more information about calls, see the :ref:`Calls <doc-activities-calls>` guide.